Efficient Reinforcement Learning with Impaired Observability: Learning to Act with Delayed and Missing State Observations: Problem formulation

 Observation delay leads to difficulty in planning, as the agent can only infer the current state and then choose an action.
 Therefore, the policy is naturally history dependent.
-We summarize the interaction protocol of the agent with the environment in Protocol~\ref{alg:protocol}. \begin{protocol}[h] \end{protocol} At the end of each episode, we can collect all the delayed observations, however, these observations are not used in planning.
+We summarize the interaction protocol of the agent with the environment in Protocol~\ref{alg:protocol}. \begin{protocol}[h] \end{protocol} At the end of each episode, we can collect all delayed observations, however, these observations are not used in planning.
 In reality, the agent can collect these observations by waiting after time $H$.
+Protocol~\ref{alg:protocol} is similar to hindsight observability in POMDPs studied in \citet{lee2023learning}.
+Yet their analysis for POMDPs is not directly transferable to our settings as mentioned in the introduction.